-Pass by any lake, pond, river or marsh that has been left to Mother Nature’s attention and you’ll find cattails (Typha latifolia).
+Pass by any lake, pond, river, or marsh that has been left to Mother Nature’s discretion and you’ll find cattails (Typha latifolia).
 Ask anyone responsible for maintaining these same areas as part of an artificial landscape (like a garden) and opinions on those cattail plants or cattail control will be either “Aren’t they wonderful!” or “#@*&! weeds!”
 Unfortunately, both opinions have valid reasoning.

 When it comes to landscaping a natural pond (any natural body of water within your landscape), be careful.
-Cattails for the pond can be both a headache and a delight, but learning how to control cattails can tip the scales dramatically in their favor.
+Cattails for the pond can be both a headache and a delight, but learning how to control cattails can tip the scales dramatically in your favor.

 The Good Side of Cattail Plants

 From a naturalist’s point of view, cattail plants are a wonder of nature where every part of the plant can be used to benefit a variety of species, including humans.
-These perennials are tall sturdy plants that can grow to almost 10 feet tall (2 meters).
-They have heavy, rhizomatous roots; long, flat leaves and long, cylindrical brown flower spikes that can add height and texture to the aquatic garden and will grow anywhere that supplies a constant source of water.
+These perennials are tall sturdy plants that can grow to almost 10 feet tall (2 m.).
+They have heavy, rhizomatous roots, long, flat leaves, and long, cylindrical brown flower spikes that can add height and texture to the aquatic garden and will grow anywhere that supplies a constant source of water.

 Underwater, they provide a safe haven for tiny fish and attract many of the smaller aquatic creatures that birds and other wildlife feed on.
 They create a shelter from winter cold and wind for mammals and birds and a source of nesting material with their leaves and seeds.
 If you want to attract a wide variety of wildlife into your landscape, consider cattails for the pond.

 Humans have always benefited from the lowly cattail.
-Plants have been used for rush bottom furniture, baskets and mats.
+The plants have been used for rush bottom furniture, baskets, and mats.
 The downy seeds have been used to stuff pillows and mattresses and during World War II were used to stuff life jackets.